mat-0/cheltenham-open-data/index.md

 <!-- weather_marker starts -->
 ## On Saturday, 19 July 2025

-- The average temperature today is 18.04˚C,
+- The average temperature today is 17.62˚C,
-- With highs of 18.3˚C and lows of 17.14˚C,
+- With highs of 18.17˚C and lows of 17.51˚C,
-- It may feel like 17.81˚C with overcast clouds
+- It may feel like 17.34˚C with light rain
-- The wind speed is 0.89m/s and visibility is 10000m
+- The wind speed is 1.34m/s and visibility is 10000m
 - The pressure is 1001hPa and humidity is 73%
-- The sun will rise at 04:11 and set at 20:17
+- The sun will rise at 04:13 and set at 20:15

 <!-- weather_marker ends -->